Cisco-Talos/clamav-documentation/src/manual/Development/personal-forks.md

 ![Sync and Merge](../../images/fork-is-behind.png)

 You can sync other branches too.
 Simply switch branches to the desired branch and press "Fetch Upstream" again.

-> _Disclaimer_: The ClamAV project has a history of changing default branches for development on each feature version.
-We've found that this causes more trouble than it is worth, and we intend to stop doing that after 0.104.
-Right now, the default branch is `dev/0.104`.
-After 0.104 is complete, it will be changed to `main` and we'll stop changing it.
-For more details, see the work flow changes in the section below.
->
-> _Tip_: After we change the default branch for `Cisco-Talos/clamav` to `main`, you'll need to change your default branch too (it won't switch in your fork just because we changed the default in the upstream repo).

 ### Working with a Clone of your Fork on the Command Line